-CEO Commission for disability employment
+CEO Commission for Disability Employment

 To that end, Voya Financial, the National Down Syndrome Society (NDSS) and the Society for Human Resource Management (SHRM) formed the CEO Commission in October 2018 to address how individuals with disabilities can meaningfully contribute to the future of work.